bsbrl/autoinjector/README.md

 		- [PyQt](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyqt4)
 			1. From [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyqt4), download the file "PyQt4‑4.11.4‑cp27‑cp27m‑win_amd64.whl" if you have a 64-bit system, or "PyQt4‑4.11.4‑cp27‑cp27m‑win32.whl" if you have a 32-bit system.
-			2. Run the command prompt as administrator and navigate to your downloads folder.
-I.e.
+			2. Run the command prompt as administrator and navigate to your downloads folder. i.e.
 				```
 				cd C:\Users\Gabi\Downloads
 				```